 The track (track map at http://www.waterfordhills.com/data/downloads/facilitymap.pdf), on the grounds of the Oakland County Sportsmen’s Club, is 1.4 miles around, with nine turns and one hill.
 Sunday races use a shorter course without the hill.
-Information about the schedule of events, entry fees, places to stay, etc, will be posted probably by March, but expect the schedule of events to be similar to past years.
-If you have any thoughts, suggestions or questions, please email the organizers at firstname.lastname@example.org (Eliasohn) or email@example.com.
+Information about the schedule of events, entry fees, places to stay, etc, can be found at the Michigan Human Powered Vehicle 2023 Rally blog at http://mhpva.blogspot.com/2023/01/38th-annual-michigan-human-powered.html.
+If you have any thoughts, suggestions or questions, please email the organizers at email@example.com (Eliasohn) or firstname.lastname@example.org.

 MHPVA General News